Tulamben

 This reef is in the middle of the bay, between the Liberty and the Drop-off, and just of the beach.

 The depth of this shallow reef is between 3 and 18 metres and is covered with beautiful table and fire Corals.
-You will see Ribbon Eels of all blue-yellow or black-yellow colour
+You will see Ribbon eels,

-live here as well as Cuttlefish, Octopus, Titan Triggerfish and cleaner Shrimps.
+blue-yellow or black-yellow, as well as Cuttlefish, Octopus, Titan triggerfish and cleaner Shrimps.

-stripped Eel Catfish.
-Like the wreck the Coral garden is a great and easy night dive due to the shallow depth and the location.
+Like the wreck the Coral garden is a great night dive and an easy one due to the shallow depth and the location.

 the River area - [3]